 - First Rung’s Youth Employability Skills programme is for 18-24s who are not in education, employment or training, and who are affected by anxiety and mental health issues.
 Programme participants develop employability skills and personal attributes to secure and sustain employment/work placement opportunities.
 More details on First Rung here.

-- City Gateway’s next course starts the week commencing 19 September.
-Their traineeship programme prepares young people aged 16-24 for employment or an apprenticeship through training, coaching and work experience.
-They will be holding introduction days for the next course throughout August, but young people can apply immediately with City Gateway here.
+City Gateway’s education and training programme prepares young people aged 16-24 for employment or an apprenticeship through training, coaching and work experience.
+They enrol and start courses every four weeks.
+Check the City Gateway website to find out more.

 For more tools, tips and learning resources visit www.barclayslifeskills.com